vpagonis/Python-Codes/README.md

 __________________________________
 **LISTINGS OF ALL PYTHON CODES**

+The following pdf file in this repository represents my oral presentation at the LED2021 online conference.

+_PagonisLED.pdf_

-For a detailed _Table of Contents_ and a Listing of the 24 currently available Python codes, see the included pdf file:
+For a detailed _Table of Contents_ and a Listing of the 24 currently available Python codes, see the included detailed 100-page pdf file:

 _LED2021.pdf_